zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_warnings.rst

    The topology contains impropers, but there are no improper forces computed since there was no improper_style command.

-*Inconsistent image flags*
-   The image flags for a pair on bonded atoms appear to be inconsistent.
-   Inconsistent means that when the coordinates of the two atoms are unwrapped using the image flags, the two atoms are far apart.
-   Specifically they are further apart than half a periodic box length.
-   Or they are more than a box length apart in a non-periodic dimension.
-   This is usually due to the initial data file not having correct image flags for the two atoms in a bond that straddles a periodic boundary.
-   They should be different by 1 in that case.
-This is a warning because inconsistent image flags will not cause problems for dynamics or most LAMMPS simulations.
-However they can cause problems when such atoms are used with the fix rigid or replicate commands.
-Note that if you have an infinite periodic crystal with bonds then it is impossible to have fully consistent image flags, since some bonds will cross periodic boundaries and connect two atoms with the same image flag.

 *Increasing communication cutoff for GPU style*
    The pair style has increased the communication cutoff to be consistent with the communication cutoff requirements for this pair style when run on the GPU.